pylint-dev/pylint/doc/whatsnew/2/2.15/index.rst

   Closes #6648

-* Emit ``using-constant-test`` when testing the truth value of a call that only returns generators.
+* Emit ``using-constant-test`` when testing the truth value of a variable or call result holding a generator.

   Closes #6909

-* Emit ``using-constant-test`` when testing the truth value of a variable holding a generator.

-  Refs #6909

 Other bug fixes